Special Needs Programme

 P.6

-To encourage the prevention of disease and learn the importance of safe use of medicine
+To encourage the prevention of diseases and the safe use of medicines

 7